The Survivors (1983 film)

 The Survivors is a 1983 American comedy film directed by Michael Ritchie.
-It stars Walter Matthau and Robin Williams, with supporting roles by Jerry Reed, Kristen Vigard, and James Wainwright.
+It stars Walter Matthau and Robin Williams, with supporting roles by Jerry Reed, Kristen Vigard and James Wainwright.

 Plot

-The story focuses on two beleaguered New Yorkers: Donald Quinelle (Williams), a simple office worker who is fired from his job, and Sonny Paluso (Matthau), a gas station owner whose station is accidentally blown up by Donald.
-The two men meet in a restaurant which is promptly robbed by a man in a ski mask (Jerry Reed).
+The story focuses on two beleaguered New Yorkers: Donald Quinelle, a dental supply executive who is fired from his job, and Sonny Paluso, a gas station owner whose station Donald accidentally blows up.
+The two men inadvertently meet later in a coffee shop, which is robbed by a man in a ski mask.
 Donald is shot, but Sonny gets a good look at the man.
-Donald is interviewed on the news, and inadvertently reveals Sonny's identity.
-That night the robber (named Jack Locke) visits Sonny's house in order to kill him and his teenage daughter Candice(Vigard), but Donald saves them.
+Donald is interviewed by the news, and inadvertently reveals Sonny's identity.
+That night, the robber (named Jack Locke) visits Sonny's house to kill him and his teenage daughter, Candice, but Donald saves them.
 Sonny and Donald take Jack to the police at gunpoint.

 Donald has become paranoid and convinced of the imminent collapse of society.
-He buys several guns, leaves his girlfriend, and goes to a Vermont "survival camp" led by a man named Wes.
+He buys several guns, leaves his girlfriend Doreen, and goes to a Vermont "survival camp" led by a man named Wes Huntley.
 Jack is released from jail.
 Sonny tries to reason with him, and Jack agrees to leave Donald and Sonny alone if they say nothing to the police.
 Sonny and Candice go up to the camp to tell Donald of the deal.
 Donald, however, is so confident of his ability to face danger that he taunts Jack into coming up to the camp for a final showdown.

-Donald has become a killing machine thanks to Wes' teachings.
-He and Jack do battle, and end in a draw.
-The whole group winds up in the same cabin, which the other campers surround in an attempt to kill Jack.
+Donald has become a killing machine, due to Wes's teachings.
+He and Jack do battle, which ends in a draw.
+With the whole group in the same cabin, the other campers surround it in an attempt to kill Jack.
 Sonny, Candice, Jack and Donald escape in Sonny's car.
-The bloodthirsty campers give chase, but give up once Sonny exposes Wes as a rich businessman whose camp is a fraud.
+The bloodthirsty campers give chase, but give up when Sonny exposes Wes as a rich businessman whose camp is a fraud.
 The foursome head home.
-Donald gets out of the car and has a breakdown, realizing how much he has lost.
+Donald exits the car and has a breakdown, realizing how much he has lost.
 Sonny tries to comfort him.
 The two walk back to the car as friends.